auth0-samples/auth0-react-samples/README.md

 # Auth0 React Samples

-These samples demonstrate how to add authentication to a React application with Auth0.
-Each folder contains a distinct application so that various Auth0 features can be viewed in isolation.
+These samples demonstrate how to embed Auth0's Lock widget or a custom login form directly in your application.
+It is recommended that you use Auth0's [hosted login page](https://auth0.com/docs/hosted-pages/login) instead as it offers the fastest, most secure, and most feature-rich way to add authentication to your app.

+For examples which demonstrate how to use Auth0's hosted login page, see the [master](https://github.com/auth0-samples/auth0-react-samples) branch.

-The samples show how to integrate Auth0 using [Auth0Lock](https://github.com/auth0/lock) >= 10.22.0 and [auth0.js](https://github.com/auth0/auth0.js) >= 8.10.1.
+These samples show how to integrate Auth0 using [Auth0Lock](https://github.com/auth0/lock) >= 10.22.0 and [auth0.js](https://github.com/auth0/auth0.js) >= 8.10.1.

 ## What is Auth0?